Mission Tejas State Park

 The superintendent completed his historic talk with a short hike to the El Camino Real.
 This small section of trail (that passed through present-day Mission Tejas State Park) was said to be a part of the original El Camino Real - a route between Louisiana, San Antonio, and Mexico that travelers used from the late 1600s to the 1800s.
 Davy Crockett and Sam Houston were said to have traveled these roads during the battle for Texas independence.
 Countless others used these roads to conduct business and to settle the Texas frontier.
 In 2004, the United States Congress designated the El Camino Real de los Tejas as a National Historic Trail.

 One of the fascinating stories we heard at Mission Tejas State Park (and later read on visitnacogdoches.org) was the history behind Texas' name.
 When the Caddos first met the Spaniards, they greeted them by hollering "Taychas!" meaning "friend."
 The Spanish began calling the Caddos "Tejas."
-And the area became known as the Province of Tejas, which later became Texas.
+The area became known as the Province of Tejas, which later became Texas.

 While hiking back to our campsite, we passed the folks on the site next to us.
 The two of them were sitting at their picnic table eating dinner.
 I had briefly met them the day before.